-- (a) To provide for forestry related and other compatible resource activities, including non-timber harvesting within and adjacent to the managed Provincial Forest. - (b) To preserve managed forest lands for forestry and other compatible resource uses. - (c) To support uses such as outdoor recreation and education. - (d) To allow for sand and gravel processing activities, subject to zoning allowance, in appropriate locations within this designation where significant recoverable deposits of these materials exist. - (e) To minimize conflicts between sand and gravel processing operations, forestry related operations and adjacent land uses. - (f) To provide adequate protection to watersheds which contribute to water supplies and overall health of the forests. - (g) To minimize residential conflicts within the Resource designation. - (h) To review all land uses with Resource Designation compatibility with the shíshálh Nation Strategic Land Use Plan. - (i) To encourage the protection of important ecological and recreation areas on both public and private lands.
+- (a) To provide for forestry related and other compatible resource activities, including non-timber harvesting within and adjacent to the managed Provincial Forest. - (b) To preserve managed forest lands for forestry and other compatible resource uses. - (c) To support uses such as outdoor recreation and education. - (d) To allow for sand and gravel processing activities, subject to zoning allowance, in appropriate locations within this designation where significant recoverable deposits of these materials exist. - (e) To minimize conflicts between agricultural, sand and gravel processing operations, forestry related operations and adjacent land uses. - (f) To provide adequate protection to the environment as a whole including, air quality and watersheds which contribute to water supplies and overall health of the forests. - (g) To minimize residential conflicts within the Resource designation. - (h) To review all land uses within the Resource Designation for compatibility with the shíshálh Nation Strategic Land Use Plan. - (i) To encourage the protection of important ecological and recreation areas on both public and private lands.